GliaX/e-vent/README.md

 skilled and experienced clinicians.
 Any clinical application requires close monitoring.

-It is posted here in order to faciliate rapid knowledge sharing and research on strategies for addressing the global ventilator shortage during pandemics.
+It is posted here in order to facilitate rapid knowledge sharing and research on strategies for addressing the global ventilator shortage during pandemics.

 Any of use of this device is done purely at your own risk and liability.
-The developers and associated insititutions do not accept any liability for its use.
+The developers and associated institutions do not accept any liability for its use.

 **In an ideal world, such a device would never be used on living beings.**